 - The peel of 2 lemons

-Cut each slice into smaller pieces about 5 - 6 centimetres long.
+- Peel and cut each slice of the watermelon rind into smaller pieces, about 5 - 6 centimetres long.

-Five minutes before the end add the geranium leaves (or vanilla) and remaining lemon juice and toss saucepan.
+- Five minutes before the end add the remaining lemon juice and toss the saucepan.
 Remove from the heat.

-Allow to cool and transfer to sterilised jars.
-If you like you can cut it into smaller pieces before storing in the jars.
+- Allow to cool and transfer to sterilised jars.

 *Spoon sweets do not need to be stored in the refrigerator but watermelon preserve is best if served cold.

 Nutrition InformationYield 2 kilos Serving Size 1

 Amount Per Serving Calories 2133Total Fat 1gSaturated Fat 0gTrans Fat 0gUnsaturated Fat 1gCholesterol 0mgSodium 77mgCarbohydrates 554gFiber 6gSugar 534gProtein 5g